-20. COVID-19
+19. COVID-19

-The outbreak of the COVID-19 pandemic has caused domestic and global disruptions in operations for institutions of higher education.
+The outbreak of the COVID-19 pandemic caused domestic and global disruptions in operations for institutions of higher education.
 In March 2020, the University closed its campus in accordance with applicable governmental mandates and converted all instruction to online, and all employees who were able to do so began working remotely.
-The long-term effect to the University of the COVID-19 pandemic depends on various factors, including, but not limited to, the effect on student enrollment, the effect on demand for the University programs that involve travel or that have international connections, and the long-term effect on financial markets and consequently the returns on and value of the University's investments, which cannot be fully quantified at this time.
-As of June 30, 2021 and 2020, and through the date of these financial statements, the University evaluated its accounting estimates for any potential future impacts of the pandemic.
-While this evaluation did not result in a material effect to the University's financial statements as of June 30, 2021 and 2020, future evaluations could result in a material effect depending on the eventual impact and duration of the pandemic.
+The long-term effect to the University of the pandemic depends on various factors, including, but not limited to, the effect on student enrollment, the effect on demand for the University programs that involve travel or that have international connections, and the long-term effect on financial markets and consequently the returns on and value of the University's investments.
+The University continues to monitor the situation including the potential impact of the related COVID-19 variants.
+As of June 30, 2022 and 2021, and through the date of these financial statements no material estimates were identified.

-21. Paycheck Protection Program
+20. Paycheck Protection Program

-In 2021, the Academy received loan proceeds in the amount of \$1,610,000 under the Paycheck Protection Program (PPP).
+In 2021, the Academy received loan proceeds in the amount of \$1,610,425 under the Paycheck Protection Program (PPP).
 The PPP, established as part of the Coronavirus Aid, Relief and Economic Security Act (CARES Act), provides for loans to qualifying businesses for amounts up to 2.5 times of the average monthly payroll expenses of a qualifying business.
 The loans and accrued interest are forgivable after either eight weeks or twenty-four weeks as long as the borrower uses the loan proceeds for eligible purposes including payroll, benefits, rent and utilities, and maintains its payroll levels.
 The forgiveness amount will be reduced if the borrower terminates employees or reduces salaries during the covered period.

 At June 30, 2021, the Academy recorded the loan proceeds in the deferred revenue line item of the Statement of Financial Position.
-This loan is expected to be forgiven by the Small Business Administration.
+At June 30, 2022, the Academy's loan has been forgiven, in its entirety, by the Small Business Administration.

-22. Subsequent Events
+21. Subsequent Events

-The University evaluated events subsequent from June 30, 2021 through October 28, 2021, the date at which financial statements were issued.
+The University evaluated events subsequent from June 30, 2022 through October 28, 2022, the date at which financial statements were issued.